 Essentially, there are two types of peer support; formal and informal.

-Formal peer support may be supported by an agency or charity that has been funded to provide a specific service with an agreed outcome.
+Formal peer support may be provided by an agency or charity that has been funded to provide a specific service with an agreed outcome.
 It might be in a group setting, or provided 1-1.
-A facilitator may be present who is qualified or trained in running these types of groups, and usually the same people turn up over an agreed period.
+A facilitator may be present who is perhaps a qualified counsellor, coach or support worker, or trained in a specialist topic.
+In a group setting, their role is not to (eg) provide therapy, just to ensure best practice in running these types of groups.
+There are normally agreed numbers who attend, who may have been through a referral process and who then support each other, over an agreed period.
 To some extent, it has a defined beginning, middle and an end.

 Why Peer Support?